OutSystems/docs-product/src/extensibility-and-integration/external-database/connect-external-db.md

 In these scenarios, you can use the action [DatabaseConnection_SetConnectionStringForSession](<../../ref/apis/auto/platformruntime-api.final.md#DatabaseConnection_SetConnectionStringForSession>) of the [PlatformRuntime API](<../../ref/apis/auto/platformruntime-api.final.md>).

-## Use the Extension in your application
+## Use the extension in your app

-The Extension is now ready to be used in OutSystems applications:
+The Extension is now ready to be used in OutSystems apps:

-1. In your application, click **Manage Dependencies...**.
+1. In your app, click **Manage Dependencies...**.

-1. Add a dependency to the Extension and select the Entities that you will use in your application.
+1. Add a dependency to the Extension and select the Entities that you will use in your app.

     ![](images/connect-external-db-7.png?width=600)